 The optimization of an arbitrary process requires averaging the performance index over $n_s = d^2$ input states spanning the full Liouville space~\cite{goerz14open}.
-However, many processes of general interest are simpler and, as a consequence, can lead to $n_s \ll d^2$.
+However, this is not the case for many processes where we can expect $n_s \ll d^2$.
 In particular, average over only three appropriately chosen input states is required to optimize a unitary process in the presence of dissipation~\cite{goerz14open}.
 Another related issue is that for a general process there may be up to $d^2$ dissipators in Eq.~\eqref{eq:disspation}, which would result in the scaling of $\mathcal{O}(n_s \, n_{\mathrm{RK}} \times d^5 )$.
 However for many problems of practical interest, such as the one presented in the next section, only a few dissipators are needed.

 Estimating $\nRK$ is a more difficult task since, with adaptive integration step size, the number of integration steps is parameter and problem dependent~\cite{Galassi:2011uq}.
 As an example, for the reset process described in Sec.~\ref{sec:clear}, we observe that $\nRK/M \sim 10-100$ depending on the chosen value of $M$.
-Given that $n_s = 2$ for the reset problem, we expect significant speedup even for moderate Hilbert space size of $d\sim 10$.
+Given that $n_s = 2$ for the reset problem, we therefore expect significant speedup even for moderate Hilbert space size of $d\sim 10$.